NKoyfish/Group-11-INST377-MoviesDB/README.md

 /api/actor is the actor in the movie

-the .get method for /api/genre would get the genre that is selected.
+The .get method for /api/genre would get the genre that is selected.

 If using for example /api/route:genres, this would go to the page to add or delete a genre.